jschirrmacher/netvis/README.md

 The intermediate `<div>` is needed to position the buttons in the vertical center.

 ## Change log

+### V2.7
+- Nodes can have an optional 'className' attribute which is used to css class them

 ### V2.6
 - Nodes can have an optional 'fontSize' attribute